datanav/docs/technical/tidsbanken-membercare.rst

      - "string"

-Tidsbanken Avdeling to Membercare Companies
+Tidsbanken Avdeling to MemberCare Companies
 -------------------------------------------
-Every Tidsbanken Avdeling will be synchronized with a Membercare Companies.
+Every Tidsbanken Avdeling will be synchronized with a MemberCare Companies.

-Once a link between a Tidsbanken Avdeling and a Membercare Companies is established, it will keep in sync between the two systems, regardless of where it is edited.
+Once a link between a Tidsbanken Avdeling and a MemberCare Companies is established, it will keep in sync between the two systems, regardless of where it is edited.

-The following properties are synchronized between a Tidsbanken Avdeling and a Membercare Companies:
+The following properties are synchronized between a Tidsbanken Avdeling and a MemberCare Companies:

 .. list-table::
    :header-rows: 1

    * - Tidsbanken Avdeling Property
-     - Membercare Companies Property
+     - MemberCare Companies Property
-     - Membercare Data Type
+     - MemberCare Data Type
    * - Navn
      - companyName
      - "string"

-Tidsbanken Kunde to Membercare Companies
+Tidsbanken Kunde to MemberCare Companies
 ----------------------------------------
-Every Tidsbanken Kunde will be synchronized with a Membercare Companies.
+Every Tidsbanken Kunde will be synchronized with a MemberCare Companies.

-Once a link between a Tidsbanken Kunde and a Membercare Companies is established, it will keep in sync between the two systems, regardless of where it is edited.
+Once a link between a Tidsbanken Kunde and a MemberCare Companies is established, it will keep in sync between the two systems, regardless of where it is edited.

-The following properties are synchronized between a Tidsbanken Kunde and a Membercare Companies:
+The following properties are synchronized between a Tidsbanken Kunde and a MemberCare Companies:

 .. list-table::
    :header-rows: 1

    * - Tidsbanken Kunde Property
-     - Membercare Companies Property
+     - MemberCare Companies Property
-     - Membercare Data Type
+     - MemberCare Data Type
    * - Navn
      - companyName
      - "string"